 Obviously, with that much power, you’re going to need a fairly robust cooling system, so it’s good to see there are plenty of open areas for air to escape.

-The D-Pad looks to be a swivel-disc similar to what we see in the modern Xbox One controllers, and the analogue sticks also mimick the Xbox layout.
+The D-Pad looks to be a swivel-disc similar to what we see in the modern Xbox One controllers, and the analog sticks also mimic the Xbox layout.

 It’s a very different layout to the Steam Deck.
 Whereas Valve kind of smushes everything into the corners, the AOKZOE feels much more spaced out.